 Split Cut Shift + Alt + X

-Same as Cut, but none of the audio data to right of the selected labeled audio regions is shifted.
+Same as Cut, but none of the audio data to the right of the selected labeled audio regions is shifted.
 Gaps are thus left behind in the audio track which split the existing audio clip into multiple clips that can be moved independently using Time Shift Tool.

 Split Delete Shift + Alt + K